-The auditor's description of the audit methodology should include a detailed description of the following processes during the pre-onsite audit, onsite audit, and post-audit phases: documents and files reviewed, discussions and types of interviews conducted, number of days spent on-site, and observations made during the site-review, and a detailed description of any follow-up work conducted during the post-audit phase.
+The auditor's description of the audit methodology should include a detailed description of the following processes during the pre-onsite audit, onsite audit, and post-audit phases: documents and files reviewed, discussions and types of interviews conducted, number of days spent on-site, observations made during the site-review, and a detailed description of any follow-up work conducted during the post-audit phase.
 The narrative should describe the techniques the auditor used to sample documentation and select interviewees, and the auditor's process for the site review.

 The North Carolina Department of Public Safety contracted with TrueCore Behavioral Solutions, LLC for PREA auditing services in October 2017.
-This particular facility's on-site audit was scheduled for January 8, 2018, thus the audit process was to begin on November 27, 2017, six weeks prior to this date.
+This particular facility's on-site audit was scheduled for February 14-15, 2018 thus the audit process was to begin on January 4, 2018, six weeks prior to the on-site audit date.

-On November 19, 2017, the PREA auditor made contact with the NCDPS PREA Director regarding the upcoming PREA audit.
+On December 27, 2017 the PREA auditor made contact with the NCDPS PREA Director regarding the upcoming PREA audit.
 The communication contained the facility name, date of the audit, name of the auditor, and specific dates for the submission of information.
 The auditor then sent to the NCDPS PREA Director (Agency PREA Coordinator) the Pre-Audit Questionnaire, the Checklist of Documentation, and brief Bio of the auditor.

-The auditor also provided the PREA Audit Notice that was required to post in the facility on or before November 27, 2017 and remain posted until after the audit.
-The PREA Audit Notice was provided in both English and Spanish, to accommodate the majority of inmates in the facility.
+The auditor also provided the PREA Audit Notice that was required to post in the facility on or before January 4, 2018 and remain posted until after the audit.
+The PREA Audit Notice was provided in both English and Spanish, to accommodate all inmates in the facility.
 The PREA Audit Notice provides for the date of the on-site audit, confidentiality of the audit process, written communication from inmates shall be treated as legal mail, verbal communication between the auditor and facility staff and inmates shall be kept confidential with exceptions, and an address for inmates and staff to write to the auditor prior to the audit.
-The facility advised that PREA Audit Notice was posted on November 27, 2017 and is documented in the Daily Shift Narrative, as well as an e-mail was sent that the notices were posted in the dorms, visitation, administration, programming, medical and the kitchen.
+The facility advised that PREA Audit Notice was posted on January 4, 2018.

-The PREA flash drive was received by December 11, 2017, which is four weeks from the on-site audit date.
+The PREA flash drive was received by January 18, 2018, which is four weeks from the on-site audit date.
 The auditor reviewed the information provided and began the completion of the Auditor Compliance Tool.
-The auditor also reviewed the last PREA audit report dated April, 15, 2016.
-The auditor contacted the facility on December 28, 2017 in regards to additional information that would be needed at the beginning of the on-site audit, logistics of the audit including the need for interview rooms that provided privacy but sight supervision of staff, clarified some information already provided, and provided the facility with a list of items to have prepared for review on the first day of the audit.
+The auditor also reviewed the last PREA audit report dated April 14, 2016.
+The auditor contacted the facility on February 1, 2018 in regards to additional information that would be needed at the beginning of the on-site audit, logistics of the audit including the need for interview rooms that provided privacy but sight supervision of staff, clarified some information already provided, and provided the facility with a list of items to have prepared for review on the first day of the audit.
+The auditor reached out to Central Harnett Hospital and SAFE of Harnett County.